-Look at using specialist consultants to supply comparative data on businesses similar to your own.
+Look at using specialist consultants to get comparative data on similar businesses

 Your strengths are usually easy to identify, through your continuing discussions with customers and suppliers.
 Your records (eg sales) will also help to suggest areas where you are particularly strong (eg rising sales for a particular product).

-2.1 Sound finances may give you advantages over your competitors.
+Sound finances may give you advantages over your competitors

 Important factors might include:

-Marketing may be the key to your success.
+Marketing may be the key to your success

 For example, your business may enjoy:

-Management and personnel skills and systems may provide equally important underpinnings for success.
+Management and personnel skills and systems may underpin your success

 These may include factors such as:

-Strengths in production may include the right premises and plant, and good sources of materials or sub-assemblies.
+Strengths in production may include the right premises, plant and suppliers

 You may benefit from: